MIR-MU/ntcir-mias-search/README.md

     - Log10 of the weighted harmonic mean (alpha = 0.8) (look for 'harm0.8' in filenames)
     - Log10 of the weighted harmonic mean (alpha = 0.9) (look for 'harm0.9' in filenames)
     - Log10 of the weighted harmonic mean (alpha = 1.0) (look for 'harm1.0' in filenames)
-    - The original score with the probability estimate discarded (look for 'orig' in filenames) Storing reranked per-query result lists in search_results Using 4 formats to represent mathematical formulae in queries:
+    - The original MIaS score with the probability estimate discarded (look for 'orig' in filenames) Storing reranked per-query result lists in search_results Using 4 formats to represent mathematical formulae in queries:
     - Content MathML XML language (look for 'CMath' in filenames)